Chinese vs. Western Astrology: What Each System Actually Tells You

 Maya Angelou: Aries (Western) + Dragon (Chinese, 1928).

-The two systems agree where the underlying person has consistent qualities; they disagree where the person has interesting tensions between fundamental temperament and active operating mode.
-Both kinds of information are useful.
+The two systems agree where a person holds consistent qualities.
+They diverge where the person carries interesting tensions between a fundamental temperament and an active operating mode.
+Both kinds of information earn their place.

 Where each system wins